|Languages||兀兰 | உட்லண்ட்ஸ்|

 Woodlands station has two underground Thomson-East Coast Line platforms in an island platform arrangement, expected to open for passenger service in Year 2019.

-Woodlands MRT station has four exits at ground level (A, B, C and D), all of which offer barrier-free accessibility for the disabled.
+Woodlands MRT station has three exits at ground level (A, B & C), all of which offer barrier-free accessibility for the disabled.

 |A||Yes||Causeway Point||Woodlands Square, Causeway Point, Si Ling Primary School, Woodgrove Primary School, Woodlands Civic Centre (HDB Branch Office, Woodlands Central Post Office, Woodlands Regional Centre, SATA Medical Centre, Northwest CDC, CPF Service Centre)|